Muby Chem Logo

 Ventilation System: A system of local and/or general exhaust is recommended to keep employee exposures as low as possible.
 Local exhaust ventilation is generally preferred because it can control the emissions of the contaminant at its source, preventing dispersion of it into the general work area.
 Please refer to the ACGIH document, Industrial Ventilation, A Manual of Recommended Practices, most recent edition, for details.

 Personal Respirators (NIOSH Approved): For conditions of use where exposure to dust or mist is apparent and engineering controls are not feasible, a particulate respirator (NIOSH type N95 or better filters) may be worn.
 If oil particles (e.g. lubricants, cutting fluids, glycerin, etc.) are present, use a NIOSH type R or P filter.
 For emergencies or instances where the exposure levels are not known, use a full-face positive-pressure, air-supplied respirator.
-WARNING: Air-purifying respirators do not protect workers in oxygen-deficient atmospheres.

-Wear protective gloves and clean body-covering clothing.
+Skin Protection: Wear protective gloves and clean body-covering clothing.

 Eye Protection: Use chemical safety goggles.
 Maintain eye wash fountain and quick-drench facilities in work area.